jiaqiwu66/514_Project/README.md

 Seeed Studio XIAO ESP32S3, control the circuit to power up the sensor and connect it to WIFI

 # Display
+The display device, designed like a wristwatch for seniors, includes a stepper-motor driven gauge needle, a button (ON/OFF), a LED, an OLED screen, a MCU, and a PCB.
+When the MCU gets a signal from a sensor, it'll do the math.
+It determines the direction of the caller based on which sensor sends the signal.
+And identify who is calling by the sound frequency.
+Then, the pointer indicates the room's location on a panel, the LED flashes as an alert, and the caller's name appears on the OLED screen.
 - __OLED screen:__ SSD1306 OLED display
 Show text information about the caller, like “ BB’s calling!”
 - __LED__
 Shining to remind user to see the watch
 - __Pointer：__ Stepper-motor driven gauge needle（like SG90 Micro Servo Motor）
 For indicating the direction or the specific room from which a caller is speaking
+- __MCU:__ Seeed Studio XIAO ESP32S3
+Powered up the circuit and connect to WIFI
 <img width="826" alt="image" src="https://github.com/jiaqiwu66/514_Project/assets/148316400/8132b4e5-4e8d-4504-a47a-1c6e5ecaa6aa">